FPGAwars/icezum/README.md

 [The project documentation is located in the wiki](https://github.com/FPGAwars/icezum/wiki)

+## History
+### V1.0
+* **2015-12-20**: The icezum board was conceived in the BQlabs, the robotics and innovation department at BQ.
+The idea was to have a very easy to use FPGA board, similar to Arduino/ ZUM boards, so that anyone can connect sensors and create robots or small projects using an FPGA instead of a processor.
+We wanted to extend the educational approach of BQ to the digital circuits design.
+At that time, Juan Gonzalez (Obijuan) was the head of that department.
+Eladio Delgado, an external autonomous engineer was assigned the task of designing the board
+*  **2016-02-29**: The board was renamed to "Icezum Alhambra" because Eladio lives in a small town in Granada.
+The name was suggested by **Sebastián Gallardo** in [this post in the FPGAwars community](https://groups.google.com/d/msg/fpga-wars-explorando-el-lado-libre/f1W0Vtt5NdE/LEDRSXudGwAJ) (In Spanish)

+### V1.0K
+* **V1.0K**: Icezum Ahambra migrated to Kicad by Juan González (Obijuan).
+3D models designed with FreeCAD.
+Now the board is not only openhardware but also designed only using libre-tools, so that anyone can easily study it, modify and

 ## Authors

 * **V1.0**: Eladio Delgado Mingorance.
 Sponsored by [BQ](https://www.bq.com/es/)
+* **V1.0K**: Migrated to Kicad by Juan González (Obijuan).
+3D models designed with FreeCAD

 ## Credits
 * [BQ](https://www.bq.com/es/).
 Thanks for funding this project from 2015-12-20 to 2016-04-14.
 During this period, the icezum V1.0 was born and 10 prototypes were manufactured.